This Stock Has A 3.16% Yield, Sells For Less Than Book, and Insiders Have Been Buying

 The report stated, ''Dividend investors approaching investing from a value standpoint are generally most interested in researching the strongest most profitable companies, that also happen to be trading at an attractive valuation.
 That's what we aim to find using our proprietary DividendRank formula, which ranks the coverage universe based upon our various criteria for both profitability and valuation, to generate a list of the top most 'interesting' stocks, meant for investors as a source of ideas that merit further research.''

-The annualized dividend paid by F&G Annuities & Life Inc is $1/share, currently paid in quarterly installments, and its most recent dividend ex-date was on 12/17/2025.
-Below is a long-term dividend history chart for FG, which the report stressed as being of key importance.
+The annualized dividend paid by Kemper Corp is $1.28/share, currently paid in quarterly installments, and its most recent dividend ex-date was on 11/17/2025.
+Below is a long-term dividend history chart for KMPR, which the report stressed as being of key importance.
 Indeed, studying a company's past dividend history can be of good help in judging whether the most recent dividend is likely to continue.

 The Top DividendRank'ed Stocks With Insider Buying »